omicreativedev/ThemeSwitcher/CONTRIBUTING.md

+## Important Notes:
+* Fork the Repo.
+You can start making themes and pages without approval to get started.
+* If handling an Issue or Bug or Enhancement, PLEASE WAIT FOR APPROVAL to get started.
+* YES, you may PROPOSE YOUR IDEAS!
 ## PR 1 - Create A New Profile Page in Pages Folder
-* Copy the omicreativedev.html and rename it to <YOURGITHUBUSERNAME>.html
+* Copy the omicreativedev.html and rename it to YOURGITHUBUSERNAME.html
-* <YOURGITHUBUSERNAME>.html should be in the same folder as omicreativedev.html
+* YOURGITHUBUSERNAME.html should be in the same folder as omicreativedev.html
 * Edit the contents of <YOURGITHUBUSERNAME>.html and replace my information with yours.
 * Don't forget to update your profile picture!!!
 * Don't remove the javascript, the themeswitch drowpdown, or the link back to home!